chroma-works/Chroma-Engine/README.md

 Hebele hübele

 ## Build Instructions (for Windows)
-Download [CMake](https://cmake.org/download/) if you dont it already.
+Download [CMake](https://cmake.org/download/) if you dont have it already.
 Launch CMake
 Enter the "Where is the source code:" as the root directory of the repository(**where CMakeLists.txt is**).
 Enter the "Where to build binaries" as the **root_directory_of_the_repo/build**.